LilleAila/wl-screenrec-daemon/readme.md

 This is a daemon for [wl-screenrec](https://github.com/russelltg/wl-screenrec) that uses the `--history` feature to always be recording in the background.

 ## Usage:

 ```
 $ wl-screenrec-daemon --help
-Wrapper around wl-wl-screenrec-daemon to easily record the last few seconds and copy the video to the clipboard
+Wrapper around wl-screenrec to easily record the last few seconds and copy the video to the clipboard

 Usage:
   wl-screenrec-daemon --help, -h